relloarmando/docker-django/readme.md

 exit
  ```

-The following 2 commands are executed in entry_script.sh to start the worker and beat in the container.
+The following 2 commands are executed in entry_script.sh to start Worker and Beat in the container.
 (No need to do anything)

 Worker:
 ``` console